icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The eventAction element does not exist."
 }
 ```
-    4. For the JSON name eventAction, the value shall be a JSON string data type.
+    4. Test case [-11305](#id-testCase-11305){ #id-testCase-11305 }: For the JSON name eventAction, the value shall be a JSON string data type.
 ``` json
 {
   "code": -11305,